WYRipple/rp_kw_errors/README.md

-The probing dataset and code for our paper: _**Do LLMs more Easily Detect Known or Unknown Knowledge Errors when Playing Roles?**_.
+The probing dataset and code for our paper: _**Revealing the Challenge of Detecting Character Knowledge Errors in LLM Role-Playing**_.

 Our work is still in progress, so please stay tuned.